 Hot Topic wouldn't think I was alternative enough.
 My only chance was to tell them I was a black albino and hope they practiced affirmative action.
 Brannen and James made derogatory comments about the goth girls at the theater.
 Forgive them, they know not what they do.

 There was a psychic studio on loudon road.
 I didn't believe in psychic phenomena.
 I knew but one all-encompassing cosmic power and that was the power of Jesus.
 In this world of deception and uncertainty where nothing was as it seemed Jesus was your only friend.

-The tv at Radio Shack was tuned to CNN’s coverage of the war.
+The tv at Radio Shack was tuned to CNN's coverage of the war.
 It was the second year of the U.S. occupation of stroggos and still no end was in sight.
 The prevailing climate was one of social tension and political unrest.
-The Radio Shack employee laughed at my dress.
-"The joke’s on you."
+The Radio Shack employee laughed at my clothes.
+"The joke's on you."
 I said.
-"You see, I’m the only real person in the universe so as soon as I leave this store you’ll cease to exist."
+"You see, I'm the only real person in the universe so as soon as I leave this store you'll cease to exist."

 I was going to see my friends again.
 I could feel the social anxiety building up inside of me like a swelling crescendo.
 Every group of friends needed a leader, someone at the helm to keep them on course.
 I always left that job up to someone else.

 It was another party.
 Don't reveal that you have any.
 Wait for someone else to do it first.
 Then they'll be the one who has to share their stash.
 The stereo was playing a Dire Straits song.
 Mark Knopfler's guitar was good at adding little phrases in between Knopfler's gruff vocal delivery but the man could not pull off a captivating lead.

 My heart knew a passion that burned brighter than the perpetually flaming trash barrels in Kingpin.
 Girl I liked and I sitting next to each other, our spirits intertwined in paradoxical bliss.
 I dedicated the next song to her and prepared to launch into an explosive electric lute solo.